 - Your child's gross income is only from dividends and interest (including capital gain distributions and Alaska Permanent Fund dividends).

 - The dividend and interest income was less than $12,500.

 - Your child is required to file a tax return unless you meet the requirements to file your own return with your child's income.

-- No estimated tax payments were submitted for the current Tax Year and no overpayment for the previous Tax Year were applied for the current Tax Year under your child's name and Social Security number.
+- No estimated tax payments were submitted for the current tax year and no overpayments for the previous tax year were applied for the current tax year under your child's name and Social Security number.